 For new fathers, five days of paternity leave are granted, including in the case of adoption.

-In case of non-occupational illness or injury, an insured employee is entitled to all necessary medical care from the onset of the illness, as well as financial compensation when their illness or injury prevents them from working.
+In case of non-occupational illness or injury, an injured employee is entitled to all necessary medical care from the onset of the illness, as well as financial compensation when their illness or injury prevents them from working.

 Under employment law in Mexico, there is no statutory right to leave in the case of bereavement, and any such allowance must be agreed with the employer in the event it is not laid out in the terms of the employment contract.